davidtchiu/davidtchiu.github.io/teaching/cs161/lab2.vars/index.md

       - You'll need know this for calculating the perimeter.
 If you need to take the square root of a value `x`, you can use the built-in Java function `Math.sqrt(x)`.
 Also, to take `x` to the `y`th power ($$x^y$$), you can use `Math.pow(x,y)`

-4. Create a new `Triangle` to see if your `area` and `perimeter` fields are now populating.
-If you did everything above correctly, you should've gotten 600.0 for area and roughly 112.11 for perimeter.
+4. Create a new `Triangle` to see if your `area` and `perimeter` instance variables are now populating.
+If you did everything above correctly, you should've gotten `600.0` for area and roughly `112.11` for perimeter.

 5. But is this the only place where a triangle's `area` and `perimeter` need to be updated?
 Scroll further down the source code and see if there are any methods that might require the `area` and `perimeter` to be updated.
 Put in the assignment statements in those method(s) as well.
 Test again to make sure everything's working.